 FAT SWITCH- In the same way the TREBLE knob (above) also controls BRIGHT, the MID operates as a "Fat" switch, emphasizing midrange "body" by shifting the tonestack center frequency down.

-SAT SWITCH - The Saturation Switch (engaged by a switch beneath COMP like BRIGHT or FAT) engages a popular mod between the preamp and the tonestack for a thicker, more aggressive distortion character.
+SAT SWITCH - The Saturation Switch (engaged by a switch beneath COMP) engages a popular mod between the preamp and the tonestack for a thicker, more aggressive distortion character.